 Mental

 Being physically prepared is not all; trekkers must be mentally prepared for the trek to EBC via Gokyo.
 The trek is as mentally demanding as physically; thus, mental preparation is also crucial.
-To prepare themselves mentally, trekkers must practice meditation and yoga.
-Likewise, setting a realistic vision about the trek and thinking positively helps train for the trek and fight with challenges.
+To prepare mentally, trekkers must practice meditation and yoga.
+Likewise, setting a realistic vision about the trek and thinking positively helps to train for the trek and fight with challenges.

 Cardiovascular